heyvaleria/heyvaleria.github.io/_posts/2022-11-17-quirky-aspects-of-active-record.md

 ---
 General post references:
 - [Active Record Basics](https://guides.rubyonrails.org/active_record_basics.html)
-- Awesome blog post about [Query Objects in Rails by Thiago](https://thoughtbot.com/blog/a-case-for-query-objects-in-rails) - bookmenrk it for next time you are in scope hell.
+- Awesome blog post about [Query Objects in Rails by Thiago](https://thoughtbot.com/blog/a-case-for-query-objects-in-rails) - bookmark it for next time you are in scope hell.